 - Waguespack Homes will build on your lot or you can have your home built in their subdivision, West Creek

 If one looks at recent real estate transfers, they will see the wide variety of home sizes and prices available in this area.
-Whether your desire is for a new home, a re-sale, or a foreclosure, your RE/MAX Louisiana real estate agent can help you find the perfect Ascension Parish home for your family.
+Whether your desire is for a new home, a resale, or a foreclosure, your RE/MAX Louisiana real estate agent can help you find the perfect Ascension Parish home for your family.
 Contact them today.

 Ascension Parish Homes and Land for Rent and Sale

-Our Parish consist of a cluster of 7 main city: Darrow, Donaldsonville, Geismar, Gonzales, Prairieville, Sorrento, and St Amant.
+Our Parish consist of a cluster of 7 main cities: Darrow, Donaldsonville, Geismar, Gonzales, Prairieville, Sorrento, and St Amant.
 These communities make up the bulk of the 117000 plus residents living in Ascension Parish.
 Each city offers something special for everyone.
 Click Here to explore the neighborhoods and Subdivisions of Ascension Parish.